 The fuel pumps are colour coded with green for unleaded petrol and black for diesel.
 Some Petrol/Gasoline filling stations may require pre-payment before the pump will operate.
 Credit cards are generally accepted for payment.

 On the motorways, you will find emergency telephones linked to an SOS telephone network at intervals of 2km.
 The emergency telephone number is 112.

-The last thing you want is to get a parking fine because you did not fully understand the signs or lines on the road and what they mean.
-Again a little advance preperation can go along way in making your driving and parking experience an enjoyable time.
+The last thing you want is to get using your car hire is a parking fine because you did not fully understand the signs or lines on the road and what they mean.
+Again a little advance preparation can go along way in making your driving and parking experience an enjoyable time.

 Yellow line on road: Single unbroken yellow lines on the side of the road mean absolutely no parking.

 Yellow kerb line: Again no parking

 Blue lines: Parking allowed by paying a parking fee.
 This is paid at the nearest ticket machine.

 No parking signs: They will usually have the words “prohibido estacionar” or “vado permanente” – Be warned.